JohnXLivingston/peertube-plugin-livechat/CONTRIBUTING.md

 Please use the `develop` branch.
 The `main` branch is reserved to released versions of the plugin, so that the documentation is always synchronized with the released version of the plugin.

+Prerequisite for building this plugin:

+- you must have `npm` installed
+- you must have python venv installed (`python3-venv` package on Debian for example)

 To clone the repository:

 ```bash